 According to the summit organizer, sustainable purchasing and responsible consumption are the way forward.
 Cosmetic companies need to engage consumers for positive change if they are to make a sustainable difference.
 Reformulating products with green ingredients, using fewer resources and eco-design are only part of the solution.
 The major challenge however is changing consumer behavior.
 Research shows lack of choices, high prices and perceived quality of green cosmetics are major barriers to sustainable purchases.
 The high incidence of greenwashing in the cosmetics industry also undermines companies’ efforts to influence consumer behavior.

 On the positive side, advances in mobile communications provide an opportunity for brands to engage consumers for positive change, according to Organic Monitor.
 Social media in particular improves transparency and encourages two-way dialogue between brands and consumers.
 Many large cosmetic companies, including Procter & Gamble and L’Oreal, have made commitments to reduce their environmental footprints whilst significantly expanding their business in the coming years.
 Much of this business growth will be in developing countries.
 According to the OECD, the global middle-class will expand from 2 billion to 5 billion by 2030.
 This increase will mainly be in developing countries where consumers aspire towards western lifestyles characterized by conspicuous consumption and intense resource use.
-Without addressing consumer behavior, it is likely that lofty corporate goals
+Without addressing consumer behavior, it is likely that lofty corporate goals to become more sustainable will not be met.

 More info: www.sustainablecosmeticssummit.com